-You may request a period of performance up to 24 months with a start date of October 1, 2023.

-The period of performance is the span of time during which you may incur expenses to carry out the work under the award.
-It must start on the first day of the month and end on the last day of a month.
+You may request a period of performance up to 24 months.
+The period of performance is the time during which you may incur expenses to carry out the work under the award.
+It must start on the first day of the month and end on the last day of the month.